Remaster: Music

-Remastering music for CD or even digital distribution first starts from locating the original analog version.
+Remastering music for CD or even digital distribution starts from locating the original analog version.
 The next step involves digitizing the track or tracks so it can be edited using a computer.
 Then the track order is chosen.
 This is something engineers often worry about because if the track order is not right, it may seem sonically unbalanced.

 When the remastering starts, engineers use software tools such as a limiter, an equalizer, and a compressor.
 The compressor and limiters are ways of controlling the loudness of a track.
 This is not to be confused with the volume of a track, which is controlled by the listener during playback.

 The dynamic range of an audio track is measured by calculating the variation between the loudest and the quietest part of a track.
 In recording studios the loudness is measured with negative decibels, zero designating the loudest recordable sound.
 A limiter works by having a certain cap on the loudest parts and if that cap is exceeded, it is automatically lowered by a ratio preset by the engineer.

 Criticism

 Remastered audio has been the subject of criticism.
 Many remastered CDs from the late 1990s onwards have been affected by the "loudness war", where the average volume of the recording is increased and dynamic range is compressed at the expense of clarity, making the remastered version sound louder at regular listening volume and more distorted than an uncompressed version.
 Some have also criticized the overuse of noise reduction in the remastering process, as it affects not only the noise, but the signal too, and can leave audible artifacts.
 Equalisation can change the character of a recording noticeably.
 As EQ decisions are a matter of taste to some degree, they are often the subject of criticism.
 Mastering engineers such as Steve Hoffman have noted that using flat EQ on a mastering allows listeners to adjust the EQ on their equipment to their own preference, but mastering a release with a certain EQ means that it may not be possible to get a recording to sound right on high-end equipment.
 Additionally, from an artistic point of view, original mastering involved the original artist, but remastering often does not.
 Therefore, a remastered record may not sound how the artist originally intended.